discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 **2nd Orb Phase**

-- Swap to longbow and autoattack to push the orb.
+- Swap to longbow and auto-attack to push the orb.

 **50-40%**